AbdFrehat/Billing-System/services/Selling-Services/data/update/sale-update-ms/README.md

 ##### The `payload` filed must contain the following structure:

-if queryMethod is UPDATE_SALE then
+if commandType is UPDATE_SALE then

 |  Name   |  Type  |           Description           | Constraint |
 | :-----: | :----: | :-----------------------------: | :--------: |
 | payload | `Sale` | the sale document to be updated |  Not Null  |

-if queryMethod is UPDATE_SALES then
+if commandType is UPDATE_SALES then

 |  Name   |     Type     |               Description                | Constraint |
 | :-----: | :----------: | :--------------------------------------: | :--------: |